plausible/docs/docs/script-extensions.md

 When using turbolinks, make sure that the Plausible script isn't loaded and executed during turbo navigation.
 You may need to move the script to the `<head>` section of your website or use the `data-turbo-eval="false"` attribute.
 :::

+#### Specify custom locations for your oage URLs

-Additionally, the manual script extension allows you to provide a special option named `u` with your events, which allows you to specify the URL of the page.
+Additionally, the manual script extension allows you to provide a special option named `u` with your events.
+This allows you to specify the URL of the page and can be used to specify custom locations.

-This can be used to specify custom locations.
-It is especially helpful to redact and aggregate multiple pages whose URLs contain identifiers, personally identifiable information (PII) and other universally unique identifiers (UUID) that are specific to users.
+It is especially helpful to redact and aggregate multiple pages whose URLs contain identifiers that are specific to users.
 [Learn more about specifying custom URLs in your events](custom-locations.md).